Are HR and Employer Branding activities financially inaccessible for SMEs? Definitely not.

 Leaving the field clear for open evaluation is a good strategy as third party feedback can often surprise us 😊

 Corporate social responsibility is one example of how Raisead introduces changes based on survey applications.
 87% of people declared their willingness to take part in sports events and other activities for charitable foundations.
-To live up to the expectations, over the last 8 months, there have been 4 company-wide donations of food/medicine/accessories for animal shelters, 3 visits to shelters, 6 clothing donations for various purposes (maternity homes, families in need), during which we have additionally donated 162 kg of clothing for Polish foundations like Ubrania do Oddania and Szlachetna Paczka.
+To live up to the expectations, over the last 8 months, there have been 4 company-wide donations of food/medicine/accessories for animal shelters, 3 visits to shelters, 6 clothing donations for various purposes (maternity homes, families in need).
+Together we have additionally donated 162 kg of clothing for Polish foundations like Ubrania do Oddania and Szlachetna Paczka.